dosisod/SHIMON/docs/restful.md

 # RESTful Components Overview

-Aside from the API calls, simple RESTful requests can for tasks such as redirects
+Aside from API calls, RESTful components can be used for certain actions:

 | URL | DESC |
 | --- | ---- |